Looking for free things to do in Paris? This list has you covered.

 Soak in the holidays at the Champs Elysées Christmas market.
 Twinkling lights, the smell of hearty food, and the oh so magical ambiance of Champs Elysées… It’s like getting punched in the face with Christmas spirit (in the best way possible).

+I hope you enjoyed this roundup of free things to do in Paris!
 Let me know in the comments if I missed any of your favourites!
 Tell me: have you ever been to Paris?
 If so, what was your favourite part?

 Want to travel smarter and more often?